 MILE MARKERS Every mile is marked!
 But you kinda thought that would happen anyway, right?

-PACKET PICKUP at Fulton Street Pub & Grill, 801 W. Fulton St, Grand Rapids Friday night from 3pm-8pm.
-At Race site, Saturday morning starting at 5:30am.
+PACKET PICKUP at the race site Friday night from 4pm-7pm.
+At race site, Saturday morning starting at 6:00am.
 You will need your ID to pick up your race packet.
 You must pick up your own race packet.

-PACING: We’ll have signs at the starting line.
+PACING: We’ll have signs at the staging area.
 Talk to the people who are shooting for the same times, and plan to work together with them as you work your way into Boston!
 You may use GPS technology.
 The first three digits of your race bib correspond to your BQ time, so you can easily find the people you want to pace with.
 People without a bib should stay off the course.
 There are lots of people shooting for the same thing you are to pace with.The first three digits of your bib number are your qualifying time.
 Example: If your qualifying time is 3:30, your bib number will be 330-XX.
-You will line up with the people with the same qualifying time, where you can work together with others who have the same goal.
+You will stage near the people with the same goal time.
 The object of this race is to get EVERYBODY to Boston, so while there’s competition, there’s also cooperation.

 PARKING There is plenty of parking on-site.
 Get there early and be nice to the parking guys.
 Don't park in the first row by the restrooms, and don't back into a spot so your trailer hitch is in the middle of the sidewalk.

-START TIME The event starts at 7:00 am.
+START TIME The first wave of this event starts at 7:00 am.

 If you have any questions about this race, click the button below.Questions?